dmhacker/drsh/README.md

 it receives packets through a pool of outbound connections to the Redis instance.
 With drsh, the only necessary condition is that the client and server must both be able to connect to a mutually agreed upon Redis node.

+## Setup

+TODO: Commands will be provided here when the project is more functional

 ## Caveats